httpwg/http-extensions/draft-ietf-httpbis-priority.md

 relationship determines whether the client is blocked from continuing to process locally available resources.
-An example of this is visual rendering of an HTML document, which could be blocked by the retrieval of a CSS file that the document refers.
+An example of this is visual rendering of an HTML document, which could be blocked by the retrieval of a CSS file that the document refers to.
 In contrast, inline images do not block rendering and get drawn incrementally as the chunks of the images arrive.

 HTTP/2 {{!HTTP2=I-D.ietf-httpbis-http2bis}} and HTTP/3